-The increase in selling and administrative expense as a percentage of revenues in the currentthree-month period compared with the prior-year period primarily reflected an increase in the deferred compensation plan liability due to market performance.
-The gains on investment assets, which offset the expense recorded in Selling and administrative expense, are recorded within Other income, net on our condensed consolidated statements of income.
-Selling and administrative expense as a percentage of revenues in the current-year period also reflected our ongoing focus on disciplined spending and the achievement of cost synergies resulting from our acquisition of C.R.
-Bard, Inc. ("Bard").
+The decreases in selling and administrative expense as a percentage of revenues in the current three andsix-month periods compared with the prior-year periods primarily reflected a decrease in the deferred compensation plan liability due to market performance.
+The losses on investment assets result in a favorable impact on expense recorded in Selling and administrative expense.
+Selling and administrative expense as a percentage of revenues in the current-year periods was unfavorably impacted by higher shipping costs.
+Selling and administrative expense as a percentage of revenues in the current-year periods also reflected our ongoing focus on disciplined spending and the achievement of cost synergies resulting from our acquisition of Bard, as well as a favorable impact from the cost containment measures we have enacted to mitigate the impact of the COVID-19 pandemic on our results of operations.